AzugBe/azugbe.github.io/_pages/privacy.md

 ## Summary

-As a user group, AZUG vzw has to store and process some of your personal information.
+As a user group, AZUG (BUG - Initiative vzw) has to store and process some of your personal information.

 This page describes our privacy policy, including full details on third-party data processors.
 In case you prefer a summary, here's what we collect and use your data for:

-* AZUG vzw can use non-essential cookies on [www.azug.be](https://www.azug.be) only when you consent
+* AZUG (BUG - Initiative vzw) can use non-essential cookies on [www.azug.be](https://www.azug.be) only when you consent
-* AZUG vzw may store your full name and e-mail address in order to be able to identify you when attendign events
+* AZUG (BUG - Initiative vzw) may store your full name and e-mail address in order to be able to identify you when attendign events
-* In addition, AZUG vzw may share your full name and e-mail address with third-party data processors:
+* In addition, AZUG (BUG - Initiative vzw) may share your full name and e-mail address with third-party data processors:
   * MailChimp, only when you consent to receive our newsletter.
   * EventBrite, only when you register for an event.
 Your personal data will also be used to send event updates when needed, and may be used to print name badges at the venue location.

-Historically, AZUG vzw has gone great lengths to ensure your personal information is not only secure but is used appropriately and only with your consent, and that only minimal, essential information is captured - a healthy approach to working with your personal information.
+Historically, AZUG (BUG - Initiative vzw) has gone great lengths to ensure your personal information is not only secure but is used appropriately and only with your consent, and that only minimal, essential information is captured - a healthy approach to working with your personal information.

 We'll keep using the same principles we have been using over the past years, but in case you have any questions do get in touch!

 ## Privacy Policy

-*This policy was last updated: April 28, 2018.*
+*This policy was last updated: January 07, 2018.
+An overview of changes is available [from the git history](https://github.com/AzugBe/azugbe.github.io/commits/master/_pages/privacy.md).*

-Data protection is of a particularly high priority for the management of AZUG vzw.
-The use of the Internet pages of AZUG vzw is possible without any indication of personal data; however, if a data subject wants to participate in events or subscribe to our newsletter, processing of personal data could become necessary.
+Data protection is of a particularly high priority for the management of AZUG (BUG - Initiative vzw).
+The use of the Internet pages of AZUG (BUG - Initiative vzw) is possible without any indication of personal data; however, if a data subject wants to participate in events or subscribe to our newsletter, processing of personal data could become necessary.

-The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to AZUG vzw.
+The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to AZUG (BUG - Initiative vzw).
 By means of this data protection declaration, our enterprise would like to inform the general public of the nature, scope, and purpose of the personal data we collect, use and process.
 Furthermore, data subjects are informed, by means of this data protection declaration, of the rights to which they are entitled.

-As the controller, AZUG vzw has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
+As the controller, AZUG (BUG - Initiative vzw) has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
 However, Internet-based data transmissions may in principle have security gaps, so absolute protection may not be guaranteed.

 ### 1. Definitions

-The data protection declaration of AZUG vzw is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
+The data protection declaration of AZUG (BUG - Initiative vzw) is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
 Our data protection declaration should be legible and understandable for the general public, as well as our user group members and business partners.
 To ensure this, we would like to first explain the terminology used.

 In this data protection declaration, we use, inter alia, the following terms: